-- the logo has to be saved in the top-level directory, named "logo" with an appropriate extension; - the flag for a team has to be saved in the "flags" directory, named as the team's name with an appropriate extension; - the face for a user has to be saved in the "faces" directory, named as the user's username with an appropriate extension.
+- the logo has to be saved right in the data directory, named "logo" with an appropriate extension (e.g. logo.png), with a recommended resolution of 200x160; - the flag for a team has to be saved in the "flags" subdirectory, named as the team's name with an appropriate extension (e.g. ITA.png); - the face for a user has to be saved in the "faces" subdirectory, named as the user's username with an appropriate extension (e.g. ITA1.png).